Discussion Leadership Signup

 This assignment will be evaluated for completion.

 Each student will be assigned to lead 3 discussions throughout the semester.
-Note: Even if more than one student is scheduled to lead, this is an individual assignment.
+Generally there will be 3 leaders assigned to each session, but this is an individual assignment.
+This assignment has 2 parts:

-For each assigned leadership day, the student leader should prepare 10 in-depth analysis questions covering that day’s reading and/or lecture video.
+Part 1) For each assigned leadership day, the student leader should compose 10 in-depth analysis questions covering that day’s reading and/or lecture video.
 These questions must be submitted to the appropriate D2L Dropbox by 11:59pm on the day before the discussion is to take place.
-These questions should:

 - Ensure that other students understand the complexities and major points of the reading